ChongWeiJie29/james2024/assets/guide.md

 - ❌ You **CANNOT** take a picture of the next angle until the one before it is taken.
 Angles that are not allowed to be taken will be grayed out.

-Upon taking a picture of **each** angle, you will be brought into another page to crop and resize the picture to prevent background from affecting the results.

 After you are done with all the angles, click "Done" on the top right to process the images.
    - ⚠️This process takes a while.